 print inspect.getsource(example)

 def wrapper(args, kw):

 return func(args, kw)

+<BLANKLINE>

-<BLANKLINE> '''
+'''

 (see bug report 1764286 for an explanation of what is happening).
-Unfortunately the bug is still there, even in Python 2.6 and 3.0.
+Unfortunately the bug is still there, even in Python 2.7 and 3.1.
 There is however a workaround.
-The decorator module adds an attribute .undecorated to the decorated function, containing a reference to the original function.
+The decorator module adds an attribute

+.wrapped to the decorated function, containing a reference to the original function.
 The easy way to get the source code is to call inspect.getsource on the undecorated function:

 '''

-print inspect.getsource(factorial.undecorated)
+print inspect.getsource(factorial.wrapped)

 @tail_recursive

 def factorial(n, acc=1):

 "The good old factorial"

 if n == 0: return acc

 return factorial(n-1, nacc)

 <BLANKLINE>

 '''